Service

 Entertainment is acoustics, lighting, and flow.

 A basement bar that nobody uses is a cabinet.
 A home theater where the back row can't hear is a TV room.
-The difference is in the details: soundproofing between the theater and the bedroom above it, task lighting behind the bar, plumbing roughed for a beer tap, HVAC zoning so the gym doesn't freeze the rest of the house.
+The difference is in the details: sound isolation between the theater and the bedroom above it, task lighting behind the bar, plumbing roughed for a bar sink and tap lines where requested, HVAC planning so gym and theater spaces stay comfortable without affecting the rest of the home.

 We design entertainment spaces around how your family actually uses them — not the magazine version.
 If the bar gets used twice a year for Super Bowl, we'll tell you.
 If the home theater needs to double as a kid zone, we build sightlines and sound isolation accordingly.

-Theater-grade soundproofing between the basement and the bedrooms above.
-Dedicated HVAC zoning so the gym doesn't freeze the rest of the house.
-Ejector-pump plumbing for the bar sink.
+Enhanced sound-isolation planning between the basement and the bedrooms above.
+Dedicated HVAC planning so gym and theater spaces stay comfortable without affecting the rest of the home.
+Ejector-pump plumbing for bar sinks and wet bars where required.
 And — yes — we coordinate AV integrators, designers, and appliance deliveries so you don't have to.

 Scope